-There are a number of street markets in Amsterdam, and while most concentrate on food, there are a few with interesting curios for tourists.
+There are a number of street markets in Amsterdam, and while most concentrate on food and fresh produce there are a few with interesting curios for tourists.
 The largest is Albert Cuyp, while the Dappermarkt behind the zoo has been voted the best in the Netherlands.
-Another highlight for Amsterdam is the floating Bloemenmarkt or 'flower market', in which permanently docked barges market exotic flowers from around the world in the Singel Canal.
+Another highlight of shopping in Amsterdam is the floating Bloemenmarkt or 'flower market', in which permanently docked barges market exotic flowers from around the world in the Singel Canal.

-Most stores in Amsterdam are open until 6pm, with later hours on Thursday and earlier ones on Saturday.
+Most stores in Amsterdam are open until 6pm, with extended hours on Thursdays and reduced hours on Saturdays.

 Become our Amsterdam Travel Expert

 We are looking for contributors for our Amsterdam travel guide.
 If you are a local, a regular traveller to Amsterdam or a travel professional with time to contribute and answer occasional forum questions, please contact us.